Alcalá del Júcar: hiking and culture

 - 04

-The Albacete Manchuela isn't on the standard tourist circuit.
-You won't run into tour groups like in Toledo or Cuenca, prices are honest and locals don't treat you as a customer.
-One of those places where quality and care go up precisely because it isn't a mass destination.
+The Mancheguela region of Albacete is off the beaten tourist track.
+You won’t run into crowds like in Toledo or Cuenca, prices are honest, and the locals treat you like a person, not just a customer.
+It’s one of those places where the quality/service is high precisely because it isn't a mass destination.

 Who it fits